 One of the most common questions I get is how to stay motivated to workout when we have so much going on — work, school, children, social life…

-Not mentioning the fact that we are part of a culture that wants to see immediate results, and if our efforts don’t pay off right away we quit and move on to the next thing.
+Not to mention that we are part of a culture that wants to see immediate results, and if our efforts don’t pay off right away, we quit and move on to the next thing.

-Because I’ve learned all this with time, I thought it’d be useful to share with you 5 tips that have helped me make exercising a habit — so it can be enjoyable and fun, and not a chore you just want to get over with.
+Because I’ve learned all this with time, I thought it’d be useful to share with you 5 tips that have helped me make exercising a habit — so it can be enjoyable and fun and not a chore you want to get over with.

 1. Stay Motivated to workout by Finding an End Goal

-When I started exercising, I didn’t have a clear goal, so I wasn’t giving my 100% to it.
-I mean, I was motivated, but once I learned to give myself small challenges, and to set up short term goals that would get me to where I wanted to get, it became easier to get up at 5 am to workout.
+When I started exercising, I didn’t have a clear goal to give my 100% to it.
+I mean, I was motivated, but once I learned to give myself small challenges and to set up short-term goals that would get me to where I wanted to get, it became easier to get up at 5 am to workout.

 For example, at the time, I was preparing for my wedding.

-So my first tip for how to stay motivated to workout is setting up a fitness goal – If you are planning a vacation anytime soon, have a wedding, want to go down, or up, two clothing sizes, use that as your motivation to stay accountable.
+So my first tip for how to stay motivated to workout is setting up a fitness goal.
+If you plan a vacation anytime soon, have a wedding, want to go down or up, two clothing sizes, use that as your motivation to stay accountable.

 Having an end goal is a fantastic way to integrate exercising (and maybe dieting) into your daily life and stick with it; remembering why you started working out might help you get through that last squat or burpee set.

-Motivation to workout can also come after you have bought a pair of new leggings, workout gloves, or resistance bands; and I’m telling you this because it works for me😊.
+Workout motivation can also come after you have bought a pair of new leggings, workout gloves, or resistance bands, and I’m telling you this because it works for me😊.

-Once the excitement to workout has worn off, the routine can make it dull; but having a new accessory I want to try, or nice clothes to wear, make me feel excited to go and get my sweat on.
+Once the excitement to workout has worn off, the routine can make it dull, but having a new accessory makes me feel excited to go and get my sweat on.

 Also, for me, working out in sweatpants and baggy t-shirts doesn’t help with motivation – if you’ve ever wondered why people wear tank tops at the gym, It’s because they allow you to see that your workouts are working, show the muscles pumping during the workout, and maybe, just maybe, make you feel a little sexy😉.